stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2022-11-30: [StGit v2.0.4][v2.0.4] has been released.

+This release makes some repairs to aliases, including documenting aliases along with all other StGit configuration variables.

 ### 2022-11-21: [StGit v2.0.3][v2.0.3] has been released.

 This release includes a few minor bug fixes and lots of spelling